If the Future of Work has been a theoretical conversation until now, the events of the last several weeks have changed that forever.

 Just the other day, my wife and I were talking about the possibility of giving “virtual keynotes” in which she would film me giving a talk as if I were on-stage somewhere.
 But I got my own slap in the face in the form of an article by Jay Acunzo that challenged us speakers to re-envision how we deliver events on a digital medium.
 (I’m a huge fan of Jay’s and this is definitely worth the read if you are planning any upcoming virtual events.)

-That reminder brought me back to what I already knew: merely attempting to keep things going as they always have — trying to maintain business as usual — is not only unrealistic, it’s a missed opportunity.
+That reminder brought me back to what I already knew: merely attempting to keep things going as they always have — trying to maintain business as usual — is not only unrealistic, it’s a missed opportunity.…merely attempting to keep things going as they always have — trying to maintain business as usual — is not only unrealistic, it’s a missed opportunity.
+Click To Tweet

 The Impact: Choose to Transform the Nature of Work